 This is due to both the heft of the platform firing the round and the combination of a limited powder charge and the light weight of the bullet being fired.
 Because of this, it’s very easy to fire them quickly and get back on target just as quickly.
 But this is made exponentially more difficult with iron sights.

 These guns need to be easily equipped with optics of some sort — ideally reflex sights given their limited effective range – to maximize this speed.
 Plus, this rail should be made of either aluminum, steel, or metal-reinforced durable polymer.

 Ideally, this rail should be both be numbered for ease of repeatability when mounting, and shouldn’t need to be removed to service or clean the firearm.

-Arguably one of the two largest advantages of running a pistol caliber carbine, is its ability to accept and excel when suppressed.
+Arguably one of the two largest advantages of running pistol caliber carbines is its ability to accept and excel when suppressed.
 This is because while most common combat-grade pistol calibers are supersonic, most of these also have easy-to-find subsonic loadings too.

-Since subsonic ammo tends to be vastly more quiet than the supersonic variety, this makes any firearm capable of cycling subsonic loads a suppressor’s best friend.
+Since subsonic ammo tends to be vastly quieter than the supersonic variety, this makes any firearm capable of cycling subsonic loads a suppressor’s best friend.
 Look at 300 Blackout, if it wasn’t subsonic, it would just be a more expensive version of 7.62x39mm.

-While these commandments aren’t the end-all, be-all of pistol caliber carbine design, any design that ignores these tenants is as a distinct disadvantage.
+While these commandments aren’t the end-all, be-all of pistol caliber carbine design, any design that ignores these tenants is at a distinct disadvantage.